 Think about the products your doctor tells you to stop using during pregnancy (e.g. retinol).
 Beautycounter’s products are designed with safety in mind, especially for those who might be extra vulnerable – like pregnant women and babies.
 They screen and assess each of their ingredients for 23 distinct, safety endpoints, including reproductive toxicity.
 I used Beautycounter throughout my pregnancy (more details here on my pregnancy skincare routine) and was very comfortable knowing they were extensively tested for safety.

-- foundation (more full coverage than Dew Skin but still natural looking)
+- foundation (more full coverage than Dew Skin but still natural looking) – review here

 - cream blush and powder blush

-- cream highlighters and powder highlighters
+- cream highlighters (review here)

 - eye makeup — eyeshadows, brow products, eyeliners, mascara

 - lip products — lipsticks, lip sheers, lip glosses and lip conditioners (see my favorite shades on me here)